MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofserviceprivatepayloadresult.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServicePrivatePayloadResult

 ## -description

+Encapsulates the private payload from a Quality of Service (QoS) measurement when the **XboxLiveQualityOfServiceMeasurement.ShouldRequestPrivatePayloads** flag has been specified.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -remarks

 ## -examples